yps-coder/RentaMoto/README.md

 # Rentamoto

-Rentamoto2 is a small Java desktop application for bike rentals.
+Rentamoto is a small Java desktop application for bike rentals.
 It uses a simple, non-Maven Java project layout located in the `src/` directory and includes UI panels, services, and models.

 ## Project structure